budatasci/Fall2022/workshops/sql-for-ds-interviews.md

 | Shippers | 3 |
 | Suppliers | 29 |

+## Commands

+INSERT: a way to insert data into a table

+    INSERT INTO table_name (column_1, column_2, column_3)
+    VALUES (value_1, 'value_2', value_3)

+UPDATE: to update a record in a table, use the UPDATE statement.
+You can use UPDATE to change existing records.
+The syntax is:

+    UPDATE table_name
+    SET column1 = value1,
+        column2 = value2, ...
+    WHERE condition;

+Example:

+    UPDATE Person
+    SET Name = "Elton John"
+    WHERE Id = 4;

+DELETE: used to delete a record in a table.

+Be careful!
+You can delete all records of the table or just a few.
+Use the WHERE condition to specify which records you want to delete.
+The syntax is:

+    DELETE FROM table_name
+    WHERE condition;

+Example:

+    DELETE FROM Person
+    WHERE Id = 3;

 ## Requirements
-* To run the following SQL commands and to practice for your upcoming interview go [here](https://www.w3schools.com/sql/trysql.asp?filename=trysql_asc).
+* To run the following SQL commands and to practice for your upcoming interview go [here](https://www.stratascratch.com/).

 ## Exercises
 ### SELECT